Oregon Bed & Breakfast Guild

 The Largest Living Thing on Earth is in Oregon

 Can you guess what it is? it’s a GIGANTIC mushroom!
-More specifically, it’s a specific honey fungus and measures more than 2-miles across.
-You’ll find in Oregon’s Blue Mountains.
+More specifically, it’s a specific honey fungus found in Oregon’s Blue Mountains and it’s footprint covers more than 3 square miles.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.